Romeo1003/gather/README.md

 - Backend API documentation is available at http://localhost:5001/api/test when the server is running.
 - The application uses SQLite for ease of development.
 No additional database setup is required.
+- If you encounter the error `address already in use` for port 5001, use the command `kill $(lsof -t -i:5001)` to free up the port.